LibrariesHacked/librarieshacked.github.io/_posts/2019-04-07-open-data-for-managers.md

 Library services are not seen within local government as being innovative.
 We know that's lack of investment, but it's the way it is.
 [Councils are investing in bins](http://www.derbyshiredales.gov.uk/your-council/news-and-publications/latest-news/2462-crushing-blow-for-litter-in-the-dales) that are more innovative than library technology.

 Open data is seen as innovation.
-It may not be, it could more naturally fit as an extension of library functions, but either way, libraries need to lead.
+It may not be, realistically it fits naturally as an extension of library work, but anyway, libraries need to lead.
 Not wait to be the only ones left in local government not doing it.
 Doing this would mean:

 - Being in control of workload.
 If services wait to do it then it's far more likely to be imposed upon them.
 That's harder to manage.
 - Access to funding.
 Councils are investing in open data.
-Open data project managers, open data programmes, online portals.
+Open data project managers, programmes, online portals.
 None of that money is coming to libraries because people don't believe that libraries have anything to do with providing data to the public.
 - Career success.
 Managers can be careerists.
 Not in a negative way, but they haven't randomly fallen into management roles.
 There's nothing like leading an innovative service to help a career.

 ## 5. Higlight existing policy